ChrisZZhong/chriszzhong.github.io/_posts/2024-01-10-Interview-Preparation.md

 - Timeouts can prevent a service from waiting too long for a response from another service.
 Fail fast is better than waiting indefinitely.

 - `load balancers` : `avoid routing traffic` to unhealthy instances.

-## RESTFul API 6 principles

-1. `Uniform Interface` : requests looks same

-2. `Client-Server decoupling` : client and server `independent`of each other.
-Client - `user interface` and server - `backend data storage`.
-Communicate through REST API.

-3. `Stateless` : `server X store client data`.
-Each request contain all the information needed.

-4. `Cacheability` : When possible, resources should be cacheable on the client or server side.

-5. `Layered System` : Client does not need to know the internal structure (server / intermediary).

-6. `Code on demand` : The server can provide executable code or scripts for the client to execute in its context.

-## SOAP

-SOAP is a protocol that uses XML to exchange information between computers over the Internet.
-It is an XML-based protocol for accessing web services.
-Compared to REST, SOAP is more difficult to implement and requires more bandwidth and resources.

-Soap document need to have a root element called `<Envelope>`, which is required, and `<Header>` and `<Body>`, which are optional.

-1. Header: contains routing and processing information.
-2. Body: contains the actual message.

 ## JDBC & statement